Fale/isbn/README.md

 ## IMPORTANT NOTICE ##
 `dev-master` could be pretty different from the **3.x** version.
 If you want to stay with version **3.x**, please use `3.0.0` or `3.0.x-dev` or `3.x-dev`.

+## IMPORTANT NOTICE NUMBER 2 ##
+ISBN ranges change every so often.
+Data are right as of Wed, 15 Nov 2017 13:30:29 CET.

 ## Initialization ##
     $isbn = new Isbn\Isbn();